-Iodine can relieve breast pain, ovulation pain, premenstrual mood symptoms and help to prevent ovarian cysts.
-It works by promoting healthy estrogen metabolism, down-regulating estrogen receptors, and stabilizing estrogen-sensitive tissue in the breasts, uterus, ovaries, and brain.
-As one paper says, iodine has “a net anti-estrogenic effect.”
+Iodine has beneficial anti-estrogenic effects that can relieve breast pain, ovulation pain, and premenstrual mood symptoms.
+It may also help prevent ovarian cysts by promoting healthy estrogen metabolism, down-regulating estrogen receptors, and stabilizing estrogen-sensitive tissue.

-Iodine’s anti-estrogen effect makes it one of the best treatments for estrogen excess or “estrogen dominance”โalthough I don’t use that term.
+That makes iodine one of the best treatments for estrogen excess or so-called “estrogen dominance”—although I don’t use that term.

 Iodine for women’s health

-Milligram-dose iodine can be an effective nutritional strategy for the following women’s health conditions:
+Iodine can be an effective nutritional strategy for the following women’s health conditions:

 - fibrocystic breasts, breast cysts, and pain